joemahmah/2022-frc-2015/README.md

 2022-frc-2015
 =============

-TANK BRANCH: This is a test branch for Tank Subsystem code.
-Please comment on this before I merge it to main.
+This is an official repo for Titan Robotics (FRC #2022).
+This repo is for the 2015 competition year bot.

 =============